NasserMostafa1000/.net-Framework-Apps/README.md

 ---

 ### 3. Inventory Management System
-You can download and use the **Inventory Management System** directly from the following link:
+-This application is solely for training and handling permissions and binary systems You can download and use the **Inventory Management System** directly from the following link:
 👉 [Download Inventory Management System](https://www.mediafire.com/file/g5c1atwkfnk1s8i/The+Genral+Manager.zip/file)